Exploring Peru with Kids: 3 to 4 Week Family Itinerary

 At first blush, this is not a pretty town, laid out with rail tracks running through it.
 As you explore higher you’ll find bridges crossing a rushing stream, and sculptures highlighting indigenous Quechua culture.

 Don’t miss the hot springs at the top of the hill.
-At 20 pesos per person it’s a great way to relax before or after a hike.
+At 20 pesos per person, it’s a great way to relax before or after a hike.
 There is also a large market full of souvenirs and all sorts of soft temptations made of alpaca and baby alpaca wool.

-Round trip train tickets should be booked well in advance.
+Round-trip train tickets should be booked well in advance.

-Where to Stay: Hostel La Payacha
+Where to Stay in Aguas Calientes: Hostel La Payacha

 This hostel is right along the river, in fact, our train dropped us off right in front of it.
 The rooms are simple but clean, and you can watch the river rush by.
 The river is quite loud, it’s like a giant white noise machine.
 The staff is very friendly and breakfast is included.